conradakunga/Blog/_posts/2026-05-23-locking-a-windows-pc-in-visual-basic-net.md

 In our previous post, "[Locking A Windows PC In C# & .NET]({% post_url 2026-05-22-locking-a-windows-pc-in-c-net %})", we looked at how to **lock** a [Windows](https://www.microsoft.com/en-us/windows) PC in [C#](https://learn.microsoft.com/en-us/dotnet/csharp/).

-In this post we will look at how to do the same thing in [Visual Basic.NET](https://learn.microsoft.com/en-us/dotnet/visual-basic/).
+In this post, we will look at how to do the same thing in [Visual Basic.NET](https://learn.microsoft.com/en-us/dotnet/visual-basic/).

-The approach, and the code, are very **similar**.
+The approach and the code are very **similar**.

 ```vb
 Imports System.Runtime.InteropServices